alexmolas/alexmolas.github.io/_posts/2022-04-15-tensorflow-with-big-tabular-datasets.md

 <script src="https://gist.github.com/AlexMolas/7330531ef1acd5bb4d69a4b0dd3d5a5f.js?file=train.py"></script>

-## Better perfomance
+## Better performance

-One thing I haven't mentioned yet is that by using TensorFlow datasets and multiprocessing you get better speed perfomance, as it's explained [here](https://www.tensorflow.org/guide/data_performance).
+One thing I haven't mentioned yet is that by using TensorFlow datasets and multiprocessing you get better speed performance, as it's explained [here](https://www.tensorflow.org/guide/data_performance).
 In my particular case I got a reduction of ~5 in training time.

 # Results & Conclusions

-In this post we have seen how to train models with tabular dataset that doesn't fit in memory using the tensorflow dataset API.
-Also, tensorflow datasets allowed us to use multiprocessing in a thread-safe manner, and this has accelerated the training process by ~5.
+In this post, we have seen how to train models with tabular datasets that don’t fit in memory using the TensorFlow dataset API.
+Also, TensorFlow datasets allowed us to use multiprocessing in a thread-safe manner, and this has accelerated the training process by ~5.